 In another article, they use questionable language when referring to liberals/welfare recipients as thugs.
 News stories also typically offer limited sourcing, with most hyperlinks directing back to older CNS stories.
-Editorially, CNS News advocates for a free market with limited regulations as well as promotion of climate change denialism as evidenced by their support for the Heartland Institute, which is a climate change think tank funded by the fossil fuel industry.
+Editorially, CNS News advocates for a free market with limited regulations and the promotion of human-influenced climate change denialism, as evidenced by their support for the Heartland Institute, a climate change think tank funded by the fossil fuel industry.

-- In Oregon, do 15-year-olds have complete control over sterilization?
-(False)
+- In Oregon, do 15-year-olds have complete control over sterilization? – False

-- Did the ACLU Complain That Trump Said ‘America’ Too Many Times in State of the Union?
-(False)
+- Did the ACLU Complain That Trump Said ‘America’ Too Many Times in State of the Union? – False

-- Did Melania Trump Hire an Exorcist to Cleanse the White House of Obama ‘Demons’?
-(False)
+- Did Melania Trump Hire an Exorcist to Cleanse the White House of Obama ‘Demons’? – False

-- Are there more welfare recipients in the U.S. than full-time workers?
-(False)
+- Are there more welfare recipients in the U.S. than full-time workers? – False

-Overall, we rate CNS News Questionable based on extreme right wing bias, promotion of propaganda and numerous failed fact checks.
-(6/18/2016) Updated (M. Huitsing 6/22/2018)
+Overall, we rate CNS News Questionable based on extreme right-wing bias, promotion of propaganda, and numerous failed fact checks.
+(6/18/2016) Updated (M. Huitsing 07/08/2022)